 There's nothing as delicious as homemade Spicy Jamaican Beef Patties---the authentic way!
 A true family favorite that is easy to make, comes with amazing tips for perfection, and makes for a fun baking experience for everyone who enjoys a spicy flavor.

-1tablespooncurry powder(For authenticity, it's great to use Jamaican curry)
+1tablespooncurry powder(For authenticity, it's great to use Jamaican curry; See the FAQ section for 'burning the curry' tip)

 ½teaspoonturmeric powder